ab77/netflix-proxy/README.md

 2. Create a new `Linode` and deploy an `Ubuntu 14-04 LTS` image into it.
 3. Make sure you create the Linode in the right location, as there a few to pick from.
 3. SSH to your `Linode` and run the following command..
-4. `curl -sSL https://get.docker.com/ | sh && cd /opt && git clone https://github.com/ab77/netflix-proxy.git && cd netflix-proxy && ./build.sh`
+4. `curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 5. Point your DNS at the `Linode` IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
 6. Binge.
 Not that there is anything wrong with that or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..